-Task Explanation Remove columns Delete a list of unwanted column(s).
-Filter rows Only keep rows that satisfy a certain condition and delete the rest.
+Task Explanation Remove columns Delete unwanted column(s).
+Remove Delete rows that satisfy a certain condition.
 Clean num- bers Remove non-numeric symbols and convert the value to numbers.
 Clean strings Remove punctuation marks, quotation marks, and any extra spaces.
-Fill in blanks Replace NaN values with a string defined by user.
 Standardize dates Standardize all date values to a YYYY-mm-dd format.
 Correct mis- spellings Apply word-embedding and clustering to a column to cluster similar values.
 Then, in each cluster group, find the most frequent value and correct others to that.
-Compare Between a to-clean column and a reference column, columns and group the two columns.
-Then, for all to-clean values that clean have the same reference value, find the most frequent to- clean value and update others on this.
+Compare columns and clean Between a to-clean column and a reference column, group the two columns.
+Then, for all to-clean values that have the same reference value, find the most frequent to- clean value and update others on this.
 Lookup doc- ument Given a to-clean column in the dataset and an external CSV/Excel document, map the to-clean values to a reference column in the document, then create a new column with the mapped values.